ubuntu/app-center/README.md

-# Unofficial Ubuntu Store Flutter - WIP
+# Unofficial Ubuntu Store Flutter

 An alternative software store for the Ubuntu Desktop made with Flutter.